 Estate Planning With Special Needs Trusts

 Estate Planning for a child with a developmental disability or with other challenges raises unique planning considerations.
 No child has the same constellation of symptoms or exactly the same needs.
-Obviously, any planning needs to be responsive to the particular needs of the child as those needs may evolve over time.
+Obviously, any planning needs to be responsive to the particular needs of the child as those needs may evolve over time and a special needs trust lawyer can anticipate what needs to be accounted for.

 Planning Around The Government Income And Resource Limits